PHOENIXcenter/pi-HelixNovo/README.md

-# PandaNovo
+# pi-HelixNovo
-PandaNovo is a de novo sequencing model based on the Transformer architecture, using a MS2 spectrum and its complementary spectrum as inputs and generating the corresponding peptides.
+pi-HelixNovo is a de novo sequencing model based on the Transformer architecture, using a MS2 spectrum and its complementary spectrum as inputs and generating the corresponding peptides.
 The model weights we have trained are avaliable at https://zenodo.org/record/8088491.
 # The usage of our code
 ## Preparation:
 Enter the code folder